Acerca de

 ________________

-NYCIP, a special project of the Osborne Association's Center for Justice Across Generations, is a statewide partnership launched in 2006 of community and faith-based organizations, families with lived experience, and government agencies collaborating to envision a world that considers and safeguards children’s needs at every step of their parent’s involvement in the criminal legal system.
-We move closer to realizing this vision by centering the experiences of youth and families affected by parental incarceration and advocating for policies and practices that will turn the Children of Incarcerated Parents’ Bill of Rights into reality.
-Learn more about the SUSU national partners here.
+NYCIP, coordinated by the Osborne Association, is a statewide partnership launched in 2006 of community and faith-based organizations, families with lived experience, and government agencies collaborating to envision a world that considers and safeguards children’s needs at every step of their parent’s involvement in the criminal legal system.
+We center the experiences of youth and families affected by parental incarceration and advocate for policies and practices that will turn the Children of Incarcerated Parents’ Bill of Rights into reality.